 - QuickTake explainers on the Fed’s unwinding and how central banks shrink their balance sheets.

-- A Bloomberg News article on the market’s reaction to QT.
+- A Bloomberg Economics brief on the shift from QE to QT.

 - Bloomberg Opinion’s editorial on QT and the resulting volatility.

 - The Guardian’s explainer on how QE works.

 - A Brookings Institution article on shrinking the Fed’s balance sheet by former Fed Chair Ben Bernanke, who directed its buildup.